The 10 Most Funded Digital Health Companies, Ever

 Location: Boston, MA

-About: Amwell is a telehealth platform that connects patients with doctors over secure video.
+About: American Well (Amwell) is a telehealth platform that connects patients with doctors over secure video.
 The company offers a single, comprehensive platform to support all telehealth needs, including urgent care, acute care, and post-acute care.
 Amwell went public in 2020, and the stock spiked 42% in the first day of trading.
 In 2022, Amwell made $277 in revenue, a 9.5% YoY increase.
-Unfortunately the company is hemorrhaging cash, posting a nearly $400M loss in Q1 of this year.
-The company’s market cap is currently valued for less than what VCs put in.
+Unfortunately, the company is hemorrhaging cash, and its revenue has decreased every year since, causing the stock price and valuation to crash.

 Hinge Health